mikimou/mc-launcher/README.md

 ## Installation
 ### Windows
-Download launcher-windows.zip from latest release and run executable or build executable from code
+Download launcher-windows.zip from latest release and run executable or build executable from code Launcher requires other files found only in downloaded zip file.
+Building only without files from zip wont start the game!

 ### Other OS
 Other oses are not compatible yet.